princiya/princiya-blog/src/pages/does-life-get-boring/index.md

 ---
-title: Does life as a software developer ever get boring after years of work
+title: Does life as a software developer ever get boring
 date: '2020-12-05'
 spoiler: Motivational career advice from a mentor to juniors in tech
 cta: 'Career advice for juniors in tech'